 Your child can play with this toy in many ways, from driving the cars up the boat’s ramp or driving them along the bathtub wall, to shoving the boat underwater until it fills and then pouring the water out.
 The bubbling sound it makes when you do this is my son’s current obsession.
 Any hey, anything to distract your little one from splashing you is good, right?

 This may be the coolest ride-on toy I’ve ever seen.
-It’s a must-have for any Thomas or train-loving boy.
-Built to hold children 40 pounds or less, the train travels at 1 mile per hour on the 15-foot track or 2 miles per hour off of the track.
+It’s a must-have for any train-loving boy.
+Built to hold children 45 pounds or less, the train travels at 1 mile per hour on the 15-foot track.
 To power it, your child has to simply hold down a button.

-A yellow whistle button at the front of the train allows your child to hear fun train sounds as well as phrases from Thomas himself.
-You can watch his confidence build as he asserts his independence through driving his own little vehicle.
+A whistle button at the front of the train allows your child to hear fun train sounds.
+You can watch your young boy’s confidence build as he asserts his independence through driving his own little vehicle.
 He’ll also learn about cause of effect, stretch his imagination through pretend play, and hone his motor skills (Hah–a pun!).